 Perhaps order Baja-style lobster tacos and other tapas to go with those drinks?

-And when the sun sets, you’ll be totally transfixed by the changing light and colors as the sky first turns gold, then pink and finally a deep velvet purple.
+And when the sun sets, you’ll be totally transfixed by the changing light and colors.
+Watch as the sky first turns gold, then pink and finally a deep velvet purple.

 Yes, this San Miguel de Allende rooftop bar is magic, pure and simple!